Content

 For mounting the second tire bead, you need a bit of patience, as the foam ring sits tightly on the rim and you have to press the tire in between.

-Accessories for our Test Setup
+Accessories for our test setup

-Tubeless Sealant | Gravel Tires | MTB Tires | Tire Accessories (here you can find the tire insert)
+Tubeless Sealant | Gravel Tires | MTB Tires | Tire Accessories (here you can find the puncture insert)

 More info about bicycle tires in the Bike Blog: